Ya Got Trouble

-"Ya Got Trouble" is a song by Meredith Willson from the 1957 Broadway musical The Music Man, and its 1962 filmed version.
-It is one of the most popular and recognizable songs in the musical, and Robert Preston's performance in the film is admired.
+"Ya Got Trouble" is a patter song by Meredith Willson from the 1957 Broadway musical The Music Man, and its 1962 filmed version.
+It is one of the most popular and recognizable songs in the musical.
 Willson considered eliminating a long piece of dialogue from his draft of The Music Man about the serious trouble facing River City parents.
-Willson realized it sounded like a lyric and transformed it into "Ya Got Trouble".
+However, he realized it sounded like a lyric and transformed it into "Ya Got Trouble".

 Content

 A smooth-talking, yet corrupt, traveling salesman takes up the occupation of a musical-instrument dealer and tries to convince the citizens of River City, Iowa, to fund his idea for a boys' marching band by playing on their fears of youth corruption, represented by a new pocket pool table in the local billiard hall.
 The song is his slippery slope argument of what could happen should the citizens fail to recognize the danger and not follow his suggestion for a more wholesome activity.
-The song contains many types of invalid argumentation ("trouble starts with t, which rhymes with p, which stands for pool").